micheledellaciana1/CSVAnalyzer/README.txt

+INSTALL
+Download the .jar file in the target folder and double click on it.
+That's it.

 This is a very easy analizer/visualizer for CSV (Comma Separeted Values) data, so it's used to open text files written in this format:
 ColoumnTitle0  ColoumnTitle1   ColoumnTitle2 ...
 value0  value0  value0  ...